GovCompass

 3. GDPR adjustment for bias detection in AI models

 A notable and nuanced change concerns the amendment of the GDPR.
 To build fair AI and prevent discrimination, it is often practically necessary to test models on sensitive categories of personal data, such as ethnic origin, health data, or religious belief.
 Under the current GDPR, processing such special categories of personal data is in principleprincipleOne of the seven responsible-AI values a governed system should live up to (fairness, safety and reliability, privacy, security and robustness, transparency and explainability, accountability, human oversight).
 A principle is abstract: it states an outcome, not a lever you can pull.
 It becomes governable by naming the harm that would breach it, assessing the risk that harm carries, and placing controls against that risk.
-When GovCompass holds a principle this way it calls it a pillar.
+Held this way, a principle becomes a pillar.
 See pillar, harm, risk.Open full entry → prohibited, unless one of the exhaustively listed exceptions applies.

-The Omnibus introduces an explicit exception: processing of special categories of personal data is permitted when this is strictly and demonstrably intended for detecting and correcting bias in AI models.
+The Omnibus introduces an explicit exception: processing of special categories of personal data is permitted when this is strictly and demonstrably intended for detecting and correcting biasbiasA systematic skew in data, model behavior, or outcomes that treats one group differently from another without justification.
+Bias usually enters through training data that reflects historical patterns.
+For high-risk AI systems, Article 10 of the EU AI Act requires examination of datasets for possible biases and measures to detect, prevent, and mitigate them.
+See fairness, proxy discrimination.Open full entry → in AI models.
 This is a welcome clarification for organizations that actively want to test their models for discriminatory outcomes.

 4. reliefs for SMEs and micro-enterprises